Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Resolving the anomaly of nonlocality

-On the other hand, standard entanglement theory tells us that any partially entangled pure state can be realized, using local operations and classical communication (LOCC), starting from a maximally entangled state of the same Schmidt rank~\cite{nielsen1999conditions}:
+Meanwhile, standard entanglement theory tells us that any partially entangled pure state can be realized starting from a maximally entangled state of the same Schmidt rank~\cite{nielsen1999conditions}:

-It is now evident what is puzzling about these three claims: if the conversion relations in Eqs.~\eqref{convmaxtopartial} and \eqref{convpartialtobox} hold in a resource theory, then given that resource conversion relations are necessarily\footnote{Transitivity of resource conversions is necessary in the framework of Ref.~\cite{coecke2016mathematical} because the free operations are required to be closed under sequential composition.} transitive in any such theory---i.e., if $R_1 \mapsto R_2$ and $R_2 \mapsto R_3$ then $R_1 \mapsto R_3$---it follows that we should have $\ket{\psi_{\rm max}} \mapsto B$, which contradicts Eq.~\eqref{notconv}.
+It is now evident what is puzzling about these three claims (Eqs.~\eqref{convpartialtobox}, \eqref{notconv} and \eqref{convmaxtopartial}): if the conversion relations in Eqs.~\eqref{convmaxtopartial} and \eqref{convpartialtobox} hold in a resource theory, then given that resource conversion relations are necessarily transitive in any such theory\footnote{Transitivity of resource conversions is necessary in the framework of Ref.~\cite{coecke2016mathematical} because the free operations are required to be closed under sequential composition.}---i.e., if $R_1 \mapsto R_2$ and $R_2 \mapsto R_3$ then $R_1 \mapsto R_3$---it follows that we should have $\ket{\psi_{\rm max}} \mapsto B$, which contradicts Eq.~\eqref{notconv}.

-We now identify the flaw in the conceptual scheme that led to this contradiction: the implicit idea that the three conversion relations all hold relative to a single notion of resourcefulness, that is, that they all hold relative to the {\em same} set of free operations and thus can be considered as relations holding in one and the same resource theory.
-In the description of the anomaly, the claim about the convertibility of one entangled state to another, Eq.~\eqref{convmaxtopartial}, is implicitly evaluated relative to LOCC, while claims about the convertibility or nonconvertibility of an entangled state to a box, Eqs.~\eqref{convpartialtobox} and~\eqref{notconv} respectively, are implicitly evaluated relative to LO.
+We now identify the flaw in the unformalized resource-theoretic assumptions that led to this contradiction.
+It is the implicit idea that the three conversion relations all hold relative to a single notion of resourcefulness, that is, that they all hold relative to the {\em same} set of free operations and thus can be considered as relations holding in one and the same resource theory.
+In the description of the anomaly, the claim about state-to-state conversion, Eq.~\eqref{convmaxtopartial}, is implicitly evaluated relative to LOCC, while the claims about state-to-box conversions, Eqs.~\eqref{convpartialtobox} and~\eqref{notconv}, are implicitly evaluated relative to LO.